Guide to Work, Study, Travel and Living Abroad

 Preparation for travel in Italy.

-Think of a major challenge you have recently overcome.
+Think of a significant challenge you have recently overcome.
 How did you manage to pull it off?
-There are undoubtedly many factors that contributed to your success, but what is paramount is the fact that you are no stranger to overcoming obstacles.
-Now take a moment to visualize and digest the following hurdle: traveling distances from home in order to live with complete strangers in an unfamiliar part of the world.
+Undoubtedly, many factors contributed to your success, but what is paramount is that you are no stranger to overcoming obstacles.
+Now, take a moment to visualize and digest the following hurdle: traveling from home to live with strangers in an unfamiliar part of the world.
 Crazy, right?
 The ambition motivating your decision to study abroad will test your sanity unfathomably.
-Your limits will be pushed in all the wrong places, but you will grow as an individual in all the right ways.
+Your limits are sometimes reached in all the wrong places, but you will grow as an individual in all the right ways.

-Now that the decision is concrete, it’s time to fully comprehend the journey that awaits you.
-Diving headfirst into a new culture can be exciting in many terrifying ways, and poses many questions.
+Now that the decision is concrete, it's time to try to comprehend the journey that awaits.
+Diving headfirst into a new culture can be exciting in many challenging ways and poses many questions.
 Here are a few that popped up in my untraveled mind:

 • Where will I be living?